EarthSquirrel/brain-struct-db/README.md

 4. Run rebuild\_neo4j() to rebuild the graph in Neo4J from MongoDB.

 ## Example
 Here is an example using the neuromodulatory systems, because they had higher connectivity than most networks did.
-More examples can be seen in example-networks.
+More examples can be seen in example-networks. &nbsp;
 ![](example-networks/neuromodulatory-systems.svg)

 ## Disclaimer